where-to-eat

 Tipping

-Tipping is not expected in Spain, but rounding up is normal.
-Leave a euro or two on smaller bills, 5-10% for larger meals or exceptional service.
+Tipping isn't expected in Spain, but rounding up is normal.
+Leave a euro or two on smaller bills, 5 to 10 percent for larger meals or exceptional service.

 Casares